tomcritchlow/tomcritchlow.github.io/_posts/2022-11-10-8-years-on-the-road.md

 </blockquote>
 <script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

-While I relearn how to steer and orient myself on this independent journey, perhaps a shit to illegible ambition is required...
+While I relearn how to steer and orient myself on this independent journey, perhaps a shift to illegible ambition is required...

-As ever, I sense the winds of change a blowing.
+As ever, I sense the winds of change a-blowing.